Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Introduction

-We will use sensitivity-based error estimates and pointwise surrogate error bounds along the computed solution to assess the quality of the current surrogate.
+In this paper, we will integrate sensitivity-based error estimates and pointwise surrogate error bounds along the computed solution to assess the quality of the current surrogate.
 If the surrogate needs to be refined, we want to determine a new point (or points) at which to evaluate the true component function to construct a refined surrogate.
-We establish a new acquisition function that, for a given trial point, estimates the error between the solution corresponding to the true component function and the solution computed with the surrogate were it to be refined at the trial point, which is constructed by incorporating the information from the value of the true component function at the trial point through the pointwise error bound for the refined surrogate.
+A key contribution in this work is the construction of a new, goal-oriented, computationally efficient acquisition function that, for a given trial point, estimates the error between the value of the QoI corresponding to the true component function and the QoI computed with the surrogate were it to be refined at the trial point, which is constructed by incorporating the information from the value of the true component function at the trial point through the pointwise error bound for the refined surrogate.
 Crucially, the error bound for the refined surrogate must be independent of the actual value of the true component function at the trial point, ensuring that the acquisition function does not require the evaluation of the true, expensive component function and thus can be computed inexpensively at many trial points.
-As will be discussed in \cref{sec:surrogates}, this is the case for kernel interpolants; however, in \cref{sec:model_refinement} we formulate our model refinement approach in a way that is agnostic about the type of surrogate used, as other surrogate modeling methods may also admit error bounds with the required properties for use in our approach.
+Kernel interpolants have such error bounds, and we will review the relevant results.
+However, we formulate our model refinement approach in a way that is agnostic about the type of surrogate used, as other surrogate modeling methods may also admit error bounds with the required properties for use in our approach.
+We apply our model refinement procedure to trajectory simulation and optimization problems for a notional hypersonic vehicle with expensive-to-evaluate aerodynamic coefficients, where we integrate our acquisition function, error bounds for kernel interpolants, and selection of new, trajectory-dependent samples for surrogate refinement.
+Our procedure outperforms other refinement approaches based on random sampling or maximum error of the surrogate model alone.